cirosantilli/networking-cheat/wget.md

+# wget

 Retrieve content from networks via several protocols.

 Not POSIX, and there is no POSIX 7 alternative: <http://stackoverflow.com/questions/9490872/is-wget-or-similar-programs-always-available-on-posix-systems>

 Use this for recursive site download only, and the more advanced curl for other tasks.

 -   `-O` output filename for the fetched data only.

     `-` for stdout.

     Defaults to the last path component, e.g.: `http://a.com/b.html` generates `b.html`.

 -   `-o` log filename.

     Defaults to stderr.

     Common usage to

 -   `-E` `--adjust-extension`

     Converts for example `*.php?key=val` pages to `.php?key=val.html` while keeping `*.css` extension untouched

 -   `--cut-dirs=2`: similar to -nd, but only does nd up to given level.

 -   `-k`: convert links to local if local has been downloaded.

 -   `-l` 5: `-r` depth

 -   `-l` inf.

 -   `-m`: mirror options. same as "-r -N -l inf --no-remove-listing".

 -   `-nd`: don't make sub directories, even if they existed on original site.

 -   `-np`: don't recurse into parent dirs.

 -   `-nH`: don't make a dir structure starting at host.

     Default: `wget http://www.abc.com/a/b/c`